 It takes 10 days to make the chocolate as we see it in the store.
 Even the cacao growers in the tropics (10° North or South of the Equator) are amazed at what final result can be achieved from simple looking cacao beans.

 Try a cornet of mousse from his popular chocolate mousse bar, initially created for the 2006 Salon du Chocolat in Paris.
-From the most intense 100% Chocolate Mousse to Perou mousse with a taste of apricots, dried fruits and caramel.
+Choose from 5 kinds: the most intense Venezuelan 100% Chocolate Mousse (plus another with almonds), to 75% fruity, floral or smoky.

 Check out his prize-winning chocolate with a salted dome (chocolat au dôme de sel) and praline Agates.
 For gooey, fudgy chocolate fondant cake then try the VSD: Vendredi Samedi Dimanche - but it never lasts that long!